LES PARTICULES

 ADB Was it the fragility and beauty of these creatures, Manon, that inspired and motivated you?

-ML Research, without a doubt.
-I’m not trained as a scientist, nor do I claim to be, but I find the sciences very inspiring, and they constantly nourish me.My projects are all framed by a protocol, on the basis of which I construct an image, as one would do in laboratory experiments.
-I then apply the process ad infinitum, and through this iteration, I wear out the form to the end.For me, laboratories are playgrounds!
+ML Undoubtedly research-based.
+I have neither the training nor the pretensions of a scientist, but I find science deeply inspiring; it constantly nourishes me.
+All my projects are guided by a protocol, based on which I construct an image, much like one would in laboratory experiments.
+Then, I repeat the process endlessly, and through this iteration, I push the form to its limits.
+To me, laboratories are playgrounds!

-ABOUT MANON LANJOUÈRE
+aBOUT MANON LANJOUÈRE